tRumiBe/picoCTF/gdb-test-drive.md

 ```
 mkdir gdb_test_drive && cd gdb_test_drive
 ```
-4. Open the [GDB Test Drive challenge](https://play.picoctf.org/practice/challenge/273?page=1&search=GDB), and right click on the Binary file and copy the download link.
+4. Open the [GDB Test Drive challenge](https://play.picoctf.org/practice/challenge/273?page=1&search=GDB).
+On the popup, right click on the Binary link and copy the URL.

-5. Use `wget` command with the download link you copied in the previous step.
+5. Use `wget` command with the URL you just copied in the previous step and download the file.
 ```
 wget https://artifacts.picoctf.net/c/86/gdbme
 ```
-6. Use `chmod` command with the `+x`, followed by the file name to make **gdbme** executable.
+6. Use `chmod` command with the `+x`, followed by the file name to make the file executable.
 ```
 chmod +x gdbme
 ```